sarthakkundra/groww-assignment/README.md

 # Groww Assignment

 ## Features
-1. Search banks by name or/and address/
+1. Search banks by name or/and address.
 2. Filter banks by city.
 3. Paginated data.
 4. Change number of rows in paginated data.